News and Views

 The KG14 is essentially a budget model L1 or L0, with ladder bracing instead of x-bracing, and no truss rod.
 They sold out of mail order catalogs for about $12.75, whereas the L1 sold for about $35-50.
 The KG14 became available in 1936.
 This is a picture of my late '30s Kalamazoo:

-To further complicate matters, Don Law, who supervised the sessions, stated that Johnson used a borrowed guitar for some of the San Antonio sessions (1936) at the Gunter Hotel.
-Johnson recorded 13 takes (still existing) on November 23, 1936, but was in jail after that day's session.
-Apparently, during the arrest the guitar was not available any more (broken, confiscated, or lost), and when recording was resumed on November 26, the studio obtained a guitar for Johnson to use on the remaining 9 still existing takes.
+To further complicate matters, Don Law, who supervised the sessions, stated that Johnson used a borrowed guitar for the San Antonio sessions (1936) at the Gunter Hotel.
+Johnson arrived on Sunday to record, but was arrested that night and had to be bailed out of jail.
+Apparently, during the arrest the guitar was not available any more (broken, confiscated, or lost), and when recording was started on Monday, November 23, the studio obtained a guitar for Johnson to use.
 It could be anything.
 Stephen LeVere, who oversaw the mastering of the Complete Recordings, postulates that the San Antonio sessions sound like a flattop whereas the Dallas sessions sound like an archtop.
 Johnson probably used his own guitar for the Dallas sessions.
 It is known that Johnson liked the Kalamazoo archtop guitars, so this is plausible, and it does sound like an archtop to my ears as well.
 Johnny Shines stated that Johnson liked Kalamazoo and Stella guitars, and also mentioned that both he and Johnson had Kalamazoos with f-holes (archtop) and liked archtops, so the theory holds water (Johnny Shines interview).
-To my ears, the Nov.
-23, 1936 takes sound like a bigger body flattop, like a Stella, whereas the songs recorded on the 26th and 27th sound like a smaller bodied guitar like the Kalamazoo.

 Johnson had some of the best acoustic guitar sounds on record, for my money, in addition to being one of the greatest players of acoustic blues, but there are 3 distinct guitar sounds among the various recordings.
 The only thing this proves is that Johnson's sound came from his fingers, and the guitar he used is not important.
 This page lists his songs, recording dates, and master numbers, among other things and is a work in progress: Robert Johnson songs.
 Johnson recorded 59 takes of 29 songs, of which 42 takes still remain.
 Maybe someday others will be found, but it's likely many of the masters were destroyed during the war for the metal.
 Update: Among the 17 missing songs are 2nd takes of Terraplane Blues, Walkin Blues, Preachin' blues, and Hellhound on my Trail, and a third take of Milkcow's Calf Blues.